MITCHAM: ‘Everything in the trench was light’

 “We joked with my sons and then our grandchildren about how Grandpa glowed in the dark,” wrote Sundell.

-“In sharing this story with my grandchildren, I always told them that this experience didn't affect me at all except that I glow in the dark,” wrote Whiting.
+“In sharing this story with my grandchildren, I always told them that this experience didn't effect me at all except that I glow in the dark,” wrote Whiting.

 And I’m also going to remember that line Whiting wrote: “Everything in the trench was light.”
-That image holds poetic power, which I prefer to the bomb version.
+That image holds poetic power, which I prefer to the power of the bomb.

 (0) comments